 The Managed Detection and Response service also provides validation of threats through vendor integration and evidence collection for selected security technologies, such as packet capture data (PCAP) and malware execution reports.

-When the Samurai XDR platform generates an alert indicating a potential threat, a SOC Analyst will begin an investigation.
-The investigation includes validating the presence of a threat via client telemetry and evidence data, threat intelligence, and other data and information sources within the Samurai XDR platform.
-Using this information and automation capabilities of the Samurai XDR platform, the analyst then determines the nature and extent of any compromise which may have occurred.
+When the Samurai platform generates an alert indicating a potential threat, a SOC Analyst will begin an investigation.
+The investigation includes validating the presence of a threat via client telemetry and evidence data, threat intelligence, and other data and information sources within the Samurai platform.
+Using this information and automation capabilities of the Samurai platform, the analyst then determines the nature and extent of any compromise which may have occurred.
 Depending on the nature of the potential threat, activities conducted during the process of the investigation may include:

 - Threat analysis.

 - Threat hunting across the Client’s telemetry data which has been ingested into the Samurai platform.

 - Assessment of the malicious nature of a threat and its potential impact.

 - Contextualisation of validated threats based on factors such as industry vertical and geopolitical context.